 5. Adjust your legal protection

-As with household contents and liability insurance, spouses can share a single legal protection insurance policy.
-However, this means changing the policy to the "family" type so that both partners as well as any children are covered.
+As with household contents and liability insurance, a married couple can share a single legal protection insurance policy.
+However, this means changing the policy to the “family” type so that both partners as well as any children are covered.
 This makes living together cheaper and simpler.

 6. Define account ownership

-• Shared life, separate accounts: However much they trust each other, many married couples feel most comfortable with this solution.
-Planned expenses are discussed together and fixed costs distributed fairly.
+• Living together, separate accounts: however much they trust each other, many couples feel most comfortable with this solution.
+Planned expenses are discussed together and fixed costs divided up fairly.

-• The classic one-account solution: This is ideal for married couples with a clear division of roles between job and family.
-A second account makes little sense if the partner concerned is not earning very much.
-In that case, you're best off taking a relaxed approach to the difference in income levels.
+• A joint account: this is recommended for couples where one person has a significantly lower income because, for example, they have cut back their working hours to look after children.
+A second account makes little sense if the person concerned is not earning very much.
+In this case, you’re best off taking a relaxed approach to the difference in income levels.

 8. Re-register motor insurance

-If both spouses bring their own car with them into the marriage, they have to change their documents after the wedding ceremony.
-If the partner travels more often than the owner, this can lead to complications in the event of a claim.
+If both partners already have their own car, they have to change their documents after getting married.
+If one partner drives more often than the owner of the vehicle, this can lead to complications in the event of a claim.
 It is better to ask the motor insurance company directly about the exact insurance conditions for married couples and to provide very accurate and reliable information about the use of the respective car.

 Additional articles of interest